MokammelTanvir/mokammeltanvir/README.md

 ## I'm a Full Stack Developer,👨‍💻 Programmer and Freelancer!!

 - 🔭 I’m currently working as Freelance Web Developer and open to work and employment opportunities.
 - 🌱 I’m currently learning many things.
-Highly believe that everyday is a learning opportunity.
+Believe That being a developer means constantly learning and adapting to new technologies.
 - 👯 I’m currently open for work and employment opportunities.(remote or desk)
 - 📫 I am just one mail away - [ tanvir@mokammeltanvir.com ]
 - 🤔 I'm looking for help with Open Source Contribution